valtsu23/Emu_Black_DIY_Gauge/README.md

 - Data showed on the diplay is split in several goups.
 There is one main group and 5 lower groups.
 4 groups data is changed during the tab change.
 Checkout links 1 and 2 about controlling the display.
 - Link 3 helps you undestand the Can-Bus communication.
-- I'm using Struct library to unpack the Can_bus messages (links 4 and 5)
+- I'm using Struct library to unpack the Can-Bus messages (links 4 and 5)

 ### Useful links
 1. https://learn.adafruit.com/adafruit-2-4-tft-touch-screen-featherwing/2-4-tft-featherwing